NinoCoelho/hazel_scripts/README.md

 ### Notes

-- The script maintains a log of imported folders to prevent duplicate imports
+- The script uses rsync to ensure only new files are copied
 - All operations are confirmed via macOS native dialogs
 - Source files are only deleted after explicit user confirmation
 - The script handles multiple camera types and video files in the same import session
+- You can safely run the script multiple times on the same card - it will only copy new files

 ### License